arifazeem/devops-fortune/README.md

       ```bash
       Create IAM user
       - Go to IAM Console and Create One user having access to the AWS Services
-      - Once done, please open Bastion and move to settings
+      - Once done, please Create access key
-      - Click on AWS Settings option and disable AWS managed credential option
-      - Jump to Bastion CLI and type the command AWS Configure
+      - login to Bastion vm and type the command `AWS Configure`
-      - Once you setup the credential, you are ready to create the EKS cluster
+      - Once you setup the credential, you are ready to access the EKS cluster

    3)  **Add K8s cluster context in ~/.kube/config file to access eks cluster from bation vm**

-       Run the below command into your terminal to Configure your Bastion to establlish communication with K8s Cluster
+       Run the below command into your terminal to Configure your Bastion vm to establlish communication with K8s Cluster
        ```bash
        aws eks update-kubeconfig --region ap-south-1 --name private_eks_cluster